eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 			+ RAW file format: ".raw"
 			+ TECPLOT file format: ".dat"
 			+ PROBE file format: ".csd"
-		* [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection]
+		* [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection, pp. 159-161]
+			+ When both "-o" and "-r" command line arguments/options are used, the "-r" command line argument/option would only use its value to store the Xyce circuit simulation in the raw/binary format.
 	- The command line argument "-r" saves the output file in the raw file format [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 132], and its combined usage with the "-a" option stores Xyce circuit simulation results in ASCII characters.
 		- This can be used to specify an output file for each type/mode of analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): pp. 126-127], such as AC and HB [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 128].